Share

 Aiko

-At Toyota, the team isn’t just a word... it’s the system.
-Each person depends on the next.
-If one stops, everyone stops.
-That’s not a problem.
-That’s the point.
+At Toyota, "team" isn't corporate speak.
+It's the system.
+Each person depends on the next, and if one person stops, everyone stops.

-When Aiko hears a strange noise in one of the machines, she doesn’t hesitate.
-She pulls the andon cord the bright yellow rope that stops the entire production line.
+One morning, Aiko hears something.
+A strange noise in one of the machines.
+She doesn't hesitate, doesn't second-guess, doesn't wonder if she's overreacting.
+She pulls the andon cord, that bright yellow rope that stops everything.

-At Toyota, nobody hides mistakes.
-You raise your hand because the system trusts you to do so.
+At Toyota, mistakes aren't hidden.
+You raise your hand because the system trusts you to do exactly that, and that trust creates a kind of calm that's rare in modern work.

-Aiko goes home at 17:00 knowing she prevented a bigger failure.
-She feels valued, calm, part of something bigger.
+Aiko leaves at 17:00 knowing she prevented something bigger.
+She feels valued.
+Calm.
+Part of something that matters.

 “What if I wanted to try something completely new?
 Would I ever get permission to fail boldly?”